elle-trees/lsw1.live/README.md

 ### High Priority
 - [ ] Create API documentation.
-- [ ] Implement notification system for run verification.
 - [ ] Add more robust error handling for speedrun.com API rate limits.
+- [ ] Overhaul the codebase to handle multi-game support.

 ## Contributing

 This project is designed to be forked for other speedrunning communities.
-The codebase is structured to be easily adaptable to different games and leaderboard structures.
+The codebase is structured to be easily adaptable to different games and leaderboard structures and is configurable with GUI tools on the admin page similarly to Speedrun.com.

 ## Credits